Algebraic solutions of linear differential equations: an arithmetic approach: Algebraicity and integrality

-\subsubsection{Growth of denominators and $p$-curvatures}
+\subsection{Growth of denominators and $p$-curvatures}

-We would like to reduce everything modulo a prime number $p$ in order to compare $S(x)$ with the matrix $S^\DP(x)$ we have studied earlier; however, this operation requires some care because the $B_k(x)$'s may exhibit denominators.
+We would like to compare $S(x)$ with the matrix $S^\DP(x)$ introduced in equation~\eqref{eq:Sdp} and, for this, to reduce everything ($\op L$, $S(x)$, \emph{etc.}) modulo a prime number $p$.
+However, this operation requires some care because the $B_k(x)$'s may exhibit denominators.
 In order to do it properly, we introduce new rings.
 For any subring $R \subset \Q$, we set:

 One has the following chain of inclusions $R[x] \subset R(x)_0 \subset R(x)$ together with an injective morphism of rings $R(x)_0 \hookrightarrow R[[x]]$.
 Besides, all these maps commute with the derivation $\frac d{dx}$ and, if $p$ is a prime number which is noninvertible in $R$, they are compatible with the reduction modulo $p$; in particular, we have the following commutative diagram: